slaxor505/OpenPlantbook-client/python/README.md

+# Usage
+* Get client_id and secret from the Openplantbook API: https://open.plantbook.io/docs.html
+* Download the files
-Rename config.yaml.dist to config.yaml
+* Rename config.yaml.dist to config.yaml

-Insert your data in the config file
+* Insert client_id and secret in the config file
+* Install dependencies

 search.py
 - Search for a plant alias.
 Lists all hits from the API